...

 Creating Diagrams To Visualise Chord Progressions

 In the following example a popular chord progression has been created, each keybed diagram identifies the notes of a different chord.
-Each chord inversion has been selected to minimise the physical finger movement between each chord.
-Keeping things simple for the left-hand chords.
+Each chord inversion has been selected to minimise the physical finger movement between each chord, simplifying for the left-hand chord movements.

 An example of a I-vi-IV-V Progression